-The Youth Contractor will establish in-house procedures on how they will assess and regulate supportive services.
+The Youth Contractor will establish in-house procedures on how they will assess and regulate supportive services and training related services.
 A copy of these procedures will be on file with the SCWDB Compliance Officer.

 In the event monitoring reveals payments or reimbursement for unauthorized purchases made by a client, arrangements shall be made to reimburse the SCWDB for those expenses in question.